+A four-year study, which focuses entirely on the joint agency response to sudden and unexpected child death and declares this 'successful' without including parents, seems to illustrate my earlier discussion of avoidance, both at a personal and organisational level.
 Cooper and Lousada (2005, p.
-158) develop this concept of 'untold stories' in their discussion of the Laming Report into the death of Victoria Climbié, which also seems relevant to the above studies.
-Whilst Cooper and Lousada concentrate their analysis on professional avoidance of the 'suffering of the child', it seems possible that Garstang,

-Sidebotham, Fleming and their colleagues may be avoiding the 'suffering' of the parents, whose emotional narratives may have interfered with the 'successful implementation' of their studies.
+158) utilise the concept of 'untold stories' at the heart of the Climbié Report, which also seems relevant to the above study.
+Whilst Cooper and Lousada concentrate their analysis on professional avoidance of the 'suffering of the child', it seems possible that Sidebotham, Fleming and their colleagues may be avoiding the 'suffering' of the parents, whose emotional narratives may have interfered with the 'successful implementation' of their study.

-Similar absences of parental testimony occur in 'Sudden Death in Childhood: Support for the Bereaved Family' (Dent, A & Stewart, A, 2004), another noteworthy book within the field.
+Similar omissions of parental testimony occur in 'Sudden Death in Childhood: Support for the Bereaved Family' (Dent, A & Stewart, A, 2004), another noteworthy book within the field.
 This aims at providing a 'sensitive and thought provoking practical study of how health professionals can help a family cope with the unexpected death of a child (p.ix).'
-Unlike the work of Garstang, Sidebotham and Fleming, it does not attempt to encompass 'fatal child maltreatment' or the more legal and professional aftermath of child deaths, but rather aims at guiding health professionals through the various stages and aspects of sudden and unexpected child death.
+Unlike the work of Sidebotham and Fleming, it does not attempt to encompass 'fatal child maltreatment' or the more legal and professional aftermath of child deaths, but rather aims at guiding health professionals through the various stages and aspects of sudden and unexpected child death.